qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 - The for loop indirectly borrows the result of `parent.get_children()` which indirectly borrows `parent`.
 - In `fn add_score(&mut self, score: u32) { self.total_score += score; }`, the function body only mutably borrowed `total_score` field, but the argument `&mut self` borrows the whole `Parent`, not just one field.

 The core problem is that you just want to borrow one field, but forced to borrow the whole object.
 And due to mutable borrow exclusiveness, this doesn't compile.
-(It often works fine in immutable case, because immutable borrows can co-exist.)
+(It often works fine in immutable case, because immutable borrows can co-exist for same object.)

 What if I just inline `get_children` and `add_score`?
 Then it compiles fine: